 Size: 36 x 68 x 30 inches | Material: Solid wood | Seating Capacity: 4-6 people | Shape: Rectangular

 This strikingly simple dining table from Home Decorators Collection is crafted from solid wood and finished in your choice of cool smoke gray or warm distressed walnut.
-Measuring 68 x 36 you can expect to comfortably seat four to six people depending on chair or bench configuration.
+Measuring 68 x 36 inches, you can expect to comfortably seat four to six people at this table depending on chair or bench configuration.
 The clean lines and no-nonsense silhouette allow this piece to work with a wide range of interior design styles.
 Plus, you can always dress it up with table linens and accessories.

 Best Glass: AllModern Devera Glass Dining Table

 Size: 47 x 47 x 29 inches | Material: Solid oak, tempered glass | Seating Capacity: 4 people | Shape: Round

 If you like the sleek, contemporary appeal of transparent glass, AllModern's Devera Dining Table is right up your alley.
 It features a 0.5-inch thick tempered glass top with solid oak legs that make for a contemporary, modern design.